Going underground: Libya's unusual cave dwellings

 Gharyan, some 100 kms (62 miles) south of the capital Tripoli, used to have hundreds such homes scattered among its rocky mountains.
 But many have been abandoned as their inhabitants have moved to more modern houses.

 Belhaj and his family maintained theirs and opened it up to tourists several years ago.
-Before Libya's 2011 war, foreign visitors would sleep in the rooms and eat home-cooked meals - usually couscous - for 100 Libyan dinars ($77).
+Before Libya's 2011 war, foreign visitors would sleep in the rooms and eat home-cooked meals - usually couscous - for 100 Libyan dinars.

 They now plan to open a hotel next year, excavating more rooms within the caves, in the hope that foreign holiday makers will eventually come back to Libya provided security in the North African country - still awash with weapons - improves.